-If a parent has a Native language other than English or is Deaf indicate whether an interpreter/ transliteration is provided to assure the parent's access to information and equitable participation in IEP team meeting.
+If a parent is limited English proficient or deaf indicate whether an interpreter/ transliteration is provided to assure the parent's access to information and equitable participation in IEP team meeting.

 [34 C.F.R. §300.503; COMAR 13A.05.01.12C]